Agoo: Failed proposed merger of Agoo and Aringay

+On June 11, 2014, then-representative Eufranio Eriguel, alongside co-authors La Union first district Rep. Victor Ortega and Abono party-list Rep. Francisco Emmanuel Ortega III, filed House Bill 4644 to establish the first city in the second district by merging the municipalities of Agoo and Aringay.
 The proposed city would have two districts under a city mayor and city vice mayor along with 14 councilors in the Sangguniang Panlungsod, new positions for which the former municipal officials could run despite having the terms limits of their offices.

 The proposed bill sparked protests from the people of both Agoo and Aringay who did not want the merger because it would subject them to the same high local taxes as Agoo and because of concerns that Agoo and Aringay would lose their cultural identities.
 The proposed merger did not push through within term of the 16th Congress.